Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 Ans:

-Q. 3.
-Zenith Ltd. is a highly reputed company, and many people want to join this company.
-The employees of this organization are very happy, and they discussed how they came in contact with this organization.
+Q3.
+Zenith Ltd. is a highly reputable company, and many people want to join this company.
+The employees of this organisation are very happy, and they discussed how they came into contact with this organisation.

-Ans: Zenith Ltd. is a highly reputed company, and many people want to join this organisation.
+Ans: Zenith Ltd. is a highly reputable company, and many people want to join this organisation.
 The employees of this organisation are very happy, and they discussed how they came into contact with it.
-Aman mentioned that he was introduced by the current Sales Manager, Mr. John.
+Aman mentioned that he was introduced by the current Sales Manager, Mr John.
 Benu stated that he had applied through the newspaper and was appointed as an HR representative.
 Vaibhav noted that he was neither related to any employees of the organisation nor did he see any advertisements in the newspaper; nonetheless, he was directly contacted by HM Ahmedabad just as he was about to complete his MBA.
-The above discussion highlights an important function of management.
-The identified function is recruitment.
-The management function detailed in this context follows a specific process.
-This process involves identifying potential candidates, screening applications, and interviewing to ensure the best fit for the organisation.
+This discussion highlights important aspects of the staffing function.
+The specific activity emphasised here is recruitment, which involves identifying potential candidates, screening applications and interviewing them to find a suitable fit for the organisation.

 (a) Staffing